inesaranab/Agentic-Sentiment-Analyzer/REPORT.md

 ---

-**Note: The following steps can be found in the notebook implementation:
+**Note: The following steps can be found in the notebook implementation.
+The baseline system used Qdrant to stored the embeddings, after evalution, I decided to use the lexical retriever (BM25) which build and in memory index.

 **Notebook:** - [View on GitHub](https://github.com/inesaranab/Agentic-Sentiment-Analyzer/blob/main/youtube-sentiment-chatbot/notebooks/multi_agent_sentiment_analyzer.ipynb)